zmd6452/magnum-4d/README.md

-Malaysia 4D Analytics Suite
+# Malaysia 4D Analytics Suite

-Features:
-- CSV-based real data
+## Features
 - Frequency analysis
-- Manual logic picks
+- Logic-based number picks
+- Editable digit constraints
-- GitHub Pages compatible
+- Works on GitHub Pages
 - No Node.js required

-Usage:
+## How to Use
-1. Upload files to GitHub
+1. Upload all files to GitHub
 2. Enable GitHub Pages
-3. Edit data/results.csv anytime
+3. Edit `data.js` with real results
+4. Change digits in UI anytime